An often-overlooked element of a smartphone is the Accessibility menu.

 Selected areas are indicated by a coloured box.
 To scroll through menus or screens apply two fingers and swipe in your intended direction.
 If you want to pull down the notifications bar place two fingers near the top of the screen and then move the fingers down.

 When in a setting such as the tab switcher, you can close items by placing two fingers on the screen and swiping up.

 How you achieve continuous reading of the screen may depend on your phone and the software it runs.
 On our Samsung device, this was achieved by swiping up then right or down then right.

 This motion brings up a TalkBack menu which offers the option to Read from Next Item.
 Depending on your device you may be able to start the process by simply shaking your phone.

+Look for Shake to Start Continuous Reading within the TalkBack settings.
 According to Android Help, you can customise gestures to better suit you.
 This ability can be found within the TalkBack settings menu.